Ashraful1599/docs/DOCUMENTATION_SUMMARY.md

 1. **Images**:
    - Download images from Chatbase documentation
-   - Replace with SoftiusTech branded images
+   - Replace with ChatRos branded images
    - Update image URLs in MDX files

 2. **Logo**:
-   - Replace `/logo/light.svg` and `/logo/dark.svg` with SoftiusTech logos
+   - Replace `/logo/light.svg` and `/logo/dark.svg` with ChatRos logos
-   - Update `/favicon.svg` with SoftiusTech favicon
+   - Update `/favicon.svg` with ChatRos favicon

 3. **Content Customization**:
-   - Review all pages and customize content specific to SoftiusTech features
+   - Review all pages and customize content specific to ChatRos features
    - Update examples to match your use cases
    - Add or remove features based on your product